GeorgGrebenyuk/osm.three.js/README.md

 # Using
 Load your OSM-file to web-space in  https://georggrebenyuk.github.io/osm.three.js/, and wait file's parsing.
 Enjoy!

+When pick the object in scene, in browser's console you can see the attributes and tags for OSM-object.

 On large areas camera may be not zoomed (use small models).
 Some objects's graphic may be not visualized.

 # How OSM-file is readed?